mrossini-ethz/parseq/README.md

 Suppose the binary format of a file specifies that a string is stored as a byte indicating the length of the string followed by the string characters.
 A set of rules to parse this would be:
 ```
+(defrule string () (and byte length) (:let len))
 (defrule length () byte (:external len) (:lambda (x) (setf len x)))
 (defrule chars () (rep len byte) (:external len))
-(defrule string () (and byte length) (:let len))
 ```
-If a subexpression binds the same variable with another `:let`, the previous binding is shadowed until the subexpression is completed.
+If a subexpression binds the same variable with another `:let`, the previous binding is shadowed until the subexpression is returns.

 ## Rule tracing
 Rules can be traced by calling